 Our business was founded in 1986 as a single retail store in Midvale, Utah.
 Today, we operate 146 stores in 32 states, totaling approximately 5.4 million gross square feet.
-During fiscal year 2023, we increased our gross square footage by 10.1% through the opening of 15 store locations.
 We also operate an e-commerce platform at www.sportsmans.com.
+We do not incorporate the information on or accessible through our website into this 10-K, and you should not consider any information on, or that can be accessed through, our website as part of this 10-K.